 We looked at several adoption sites, but with our allergies and need for a hypoallergenic dog, it seemed nearly impossible to find one to adopt.
 The few hypoallergenic dogs available were seemingly snatched up within a day.
 We were about to give up and hold off on looking for a dog until I happened upon a listing for a maltipoo puppy named Rocky.

-I fell in love with the little guy from the pictures.
+We fell in love with the little guy from the pictures.

 At nearly five months old, Rocky had been returned to the local breeder from the family that got him at two months old.
-He came with a whole bunch of toys, a play pen, dog beds, a training crate, grooming items, blankets, food and treats.
-He clearly had been with a family who got everything for him, but didn’t know what having a dog—much less a puppy—involved.
+He came with a whole bunch of toys, a playpen, dog beds, a training crate, grooming items, blankets, food, and treats.
+He clearly had been with a family who got everything for him but didn’t know what having a dog—much less a puppy—involved.

-After showing the listing to Amy, we decided to schedule a visit, which unsurprisingly resulted in us coming back home with Rocky in tow.
+We decided to schedule a visit, which unsurprisingly resulted in us coming back home with Rocky in tow.
 While Rocky wasn’t an adoption in the traditional sense, we felt it was the next best thing given our need for hypoallergenic.
 That was the start of our lives with Rocky.
 It’s now been a year and a half later and we wouldn’t trade Rocky for anything in the world.